What is Cumulative Layout Shift (CLS)?

 These layout shifts can be easily detected using tools like Google PageSpeed Insights or Cumulative Layout Shift (CLS) Debugger.
 After fixing CLS issues, allow 28 days for your Core Web Vitals (CWV) to reflect the improvements in Google Search Console and PageSpeed Insights.

-- CLS When Interacting with a Page (Core Web Vitals CLS)
+- CLS When Interacting with a Page (Core Web Vitals CLS Issues)

 This type is trickier and requires specialized knowledge.
 You might see good results on Google PageSpeed Insights instant tests, but bad data in Google Search Console or the Core Web Vitals report (CLS score above 0.1).
 This requires identifying and fixing the specific elements causing shifts during user interaction.
 Tools like Google Lighthouse and thorough analysis of problematic pages are necessary.
 Once the fixes are implemented, it may take up to 28 days to reflect changes.
 In some cases, solving this type of CLS can take 2-3 months.